Last updated: 6 April 2021

-On 22 Feb 2021 the government published a four-step roadmap to gradually ease restrictions across England and provide a route back to normal life.
+On 22 Feb 2021 the government published a to gradually ease restrictions across England and provide a route back to normal life.
 The easing was due to begin on 8 March, starting with the re-opening of schools and allowing care home residents to have one regular indoor visitor.

 There will be a minimum of five weeks between each step of lockdown easing to limit the risk of a new surge in coronavirus infection rates.

 The roadmap has been made possible by the early success of the Covid-19 vaccination campaign.
 Hospitalisations and deaths from the virus are thankfully falling, but that doesn't mean that everything can start to open up at once.